mhbai/Subtitle-Translator-for-LM-Studio/README.md

 ## Version History

 ### Version 1.3 (2025-03-23)
-- Added batch mode for ChatGPT-4o mini model, allowing for translation of 30 lines at once
+- Added batch mode for ChatGPT-4o mini and ChatGPT-4o models, allowing for translation of 30 lines at once
-- Improved translation speed and accuracy with the batch mode for ChatGPT-4o mini
+- Improved translation speed and accuracy with the batch mode for ChatGPT models
-- The special large context translation mode is now available for both Gemini Flash and ChatGPT-4o mini models
+- The special large context translation mode is now available for Gemini Flash, ChatGPT-4o mini, and ChatGPT-4o models

 ### Version 1.2 (2025-03-22)